Polymorphic Coverage Types: Overview

-} Intuitively, this judgment asserts that the \Code{if} expression covers all even numbers (i.e., has the type $\nuut{int}{\nu\; \Code{mod}\; 2 = 0}$) assuming that the \emph{local variable} \Code{n} can be instantiated with an arbitrary number, and that the variable \Code{b} is true precisely when $n$ is even.
+\paragraph{Control Flow} Just as underapproximate coverage types invert the standard overapproximate subtyping relationship, they also invert the standard relationship between a control flow construct and its subexpressions.
+To see how, consider the simple generator for even numbers shown in \autoref{fig:even}.
+When the integer generator, $\Code{int\_gen ()}$, yields an odd number, $\Code{even\_gen}$ faults; otherwise it simply returns the generated number.
+Consider the following type judgment that arises when type checking this program: Intuitively, this judgment asserts that the \Code{if} expression covers all even numbers (i.e., has the type $\nuut{int}{\nu\; \Code{mod}\; 2 = 0}$) assuming that the \emph{local variable} \Code{n} can be instantiated with an arbitrary number, and that the variable \Code{b} is true precisely when $n$ is even.
 Notice how the typing context encodes the potential control-flow path that \emph{must} reach the non-faulting branch of the conditional expression.
 Enforcing the requirement that the conditional be able to return all even numbers does \emph{not} require each of its branches to be a subtype of the expected type, in contrast to standard type systems.
 Our type system must instead establish that, \emph{in total}, the values produced by each of the branches cover the even numbers.
 Because the \Code{false} branch of the conditional faults, it is only typeable at the universal supertype, i.e., $\nuut{int}{\bot}$.
 Thus, if the standard subtyping relationship between this conditional and its branches held, it could only be typed at $\nuut{int}{\bot}$!
 This is not the case in our setting, as the \Code{true} branch contributes all the desired outputs.
-Formally, this property is checked by the following assumption of the coverage typing rule for conditionals: {
+Formally, this property is checked by the following assumption of the coverage typing rule for conditionals: